ravindrabhargava/RavindraBhargava/README.md

 ### Hi there 👋

-I am Ravindra, I am cloud and DevOps enthusiast, love and automation in IT Infrastructure, Golang and python is my favorate programming language.
+I am Ravindra, I am cloud and DevOps enthusiast, love automation in IT Infrastructure, passionate about Golang and python programming.

 I mostly work with Golang and Cloud-Native technologies.